Naltrexone is a medication used in medication-assisted treatment (MAT) to treat both opioid and alcohol use disorders.

 Side Effects of Naltrexone

-People taking naltrexone may experience side effects, but they should not stop taking the medication.
-Instead, they should consult their health care provider or substance misuse treatment practitioner to adjust the dose or change the medication.
+If people taking naltrexone experience side effects, they should consult their health care provider or substance misuse treatment practitioner to adjust the dose or change the medication.
 Some side effects include:

 - Upset stomach or vomiting